HideakiHama/car-car/README.md

 If a customer is indeed going to buy a automobile from an employee, You can create a new sale record under new sale!
 There you will enter the vin of the car you are selling, the employee in charge of selling car, and the customer buying.
 Lastly you agree on a sale price and create the receipt.

 To view past sales throughout the company you may choose to view the Sales record tab under sales.
 To be more precise to see who is really selling the most cars you may go to past employee sales to filter between employees.
+As you type, the filter will start to take out the ones that do not fit the characters you are typing.
+Only leaving the desired employee that you want to look up.

 Following NAV bar is required for Automobile page: